 - Final Thoughts on our Harley Benton HB-35 Review

 At first glance, this guitar looks stunning.
 The carved top is amazingly shaped, and the colors are deep and vibrant.
 It looks the part of an expensive guitar, for the cost of a good guitar pedal.
 The HB-35 line comes in a variety of finishes: Cherry, Lemon, Black, and Vintage Burst.
 The guitar looks and feels very sturdy, and the binding is super smooth and very well cut.

 This is where Harley Benton goes a little bit further than most other budget-oriented brands.
 Harley Benton really takes the time to make the instruments look more expensive than they are.
 Whereas many other brands usually go for the basic strat and les paul knockoffs, Harley Benton ensures you’ll have a guitar that’s a pleasure to look at, and something that you won’t hide in the closet when you buy your first ‘real’ expensive guitar.

 As with most other Harley Benton guitars (except the $300+ Harley Benton guitars) these guitars are targeted towards the player who wants a good instrument at a low-cost.
 Whether that’s a beginner, a modder, or someone who just wants to experiment with different sounds, Harley Benton will ensure quality.
 Harley Benton has upgraded their quality control, and it shows.
 Whereas many brands repeatedly have QC issues with their cheaper models, Harley Benton treats every guitar like a custom shop Gibson.

-This particular guitar is meant for the player who likes hollow- and semi-hollow body guitars, but doesn’t want to spend a fortune.
+This particular guitar is meant for the player who likes hollow- and semi-hollow body guitars, but doesn’t want to spend a fortune (if that’s you, check out our list here).
 This guitar is eerily similar to the Epiphone dot, but it still stays true to itself.

 How does it compare to other Harley Bentons?